-TRANSPORTATION SUMMARY
+• TRANSPORTATION SUMMARY

-The site is located adjacent to Tryon Street, a State-maintained major thoroughfare and Orchard Circle a City-maintained local street.
+The site is located on Yancy Road, a City-maintained major collector, south of Southside Drive, a City-maintained local street.
 This site is requesting a TOD-NC zoning and will be subject to transportation improvements in accordance with the TOD Ordinance and the adopted CDOT Streets Map.
 CDOT will work with the petitioner during the permitting process to pursue all options to provide additional forms of connectivity that reflect the types of development associated in the TOD-zoned areas.

-• Active Projects:
+Active Projects: